ibm-cloud-docs/EventStreams-gen2/key-protect.md

 [Gen 2]{: tag-purple}

-{{site.data.keyword.messagehub}} Gen 2 is currently in Beta and does not support {{site.data.keyword.keymanagementservicelong}} integration.
 The Beta plan is provided exclusively for evaluation and testing purposes.
 It is not covered by warranties, SLAs, or support, and is not intended for production use.
 For more information, see [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta).
 {: beta}

 The data that you store in {{site.data.keyword.messagehub}} is encrypted by default by using randomly generated keys.
-To control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/key-protect?topic=key-protect-integrate-services) and use one of your own keys to encrypt your databases and backups.
+To control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/key-protect?topic=key-protect-integrate-services) and use one of your own keys to encrypt the storage volumes of the brokers.

 This document covers the integration of {{site.data.keyword.keymanagementserviceshort}} with Gen 2 {{site.data.keyword.messagehub}}.
 {: .note}